gitext-rs/git-stack/docs/comparison.md

 - Authors can upload multiple PRs at once with each PR showing only the commits relevant for it.

 Cons:
-- Custom config file, rather than `.gitconfig`
+- Not integrated into `git` workflow (e.g. custom config file, rather than `.gitconfig`)
 - Incompatible with fork workflow / requires upstream access
-  - Manage custom branches
+  - It manage custom branches
-  - Merge from `ghstack`
+  - You must merge from `ghstack`
 - Incompatible with host-side merge tools (auto-merge, merge queues, etc) and branch-protections
 - Leaves behind stale branches in upstream, requiring custom cleanup
 - Requires Python runtime / virtualenv